peterbee/JambleBee/README.md

-This is an empty read me.
-It should not be empty.
+This is a project to help musicians collaborate over great distances.